FDOH update shows decrease in COVID positivity rate

 SARASOTA, Fla.
-(WWSB) - The Florida Department of Health’s COVID-19 dashboard shows the state positivity rate dropping slightly to 7.44% on Wednesday, down from 8.16% yesterday.
+(WWSB) - The Florida Department of Health’s COVID-19 dashboard shows the state positivity rate dropping slightly to 6.66% on Thursday.

 Here are the latest totals in the Suncoast.